Siddharthablog/Re-sume/README.md

 - Working on end-to-end lifecycle of IoT solution documentation, which inclues IoT Cloud, IoT Applications, IoT Gateways.
 - Interacting with geographically distributed SME’s to update the Xylem Cloud user guide.
 - Working with Translation team for UI strings translation.
-- Working with developers in source code to generate well written swagger documentation.
+- Working with developers in source code to generate well written Swagger documentation.
 - Working on 3 different clients with single-source files.
 - Working in two week agile environment.
 - Providing demo to skateholders after each sprint completion.
 - Reviewing peer documentation to ensure the document quality and technical accuracy.
-- Conducting knowledge transfer sessions and mentor new joiners and interns.
+- Conducting knowledge transfer sessions and mentoring new joiners and interns.
-- Range of documentation deliverables includes: API documentation, Developer Guide, Integration Guide, Release Notes, Installation and Implementation Guide, Technical Specification document, UAT Guide.
+- Range of documentation deliverables includes: API documentation, Developer Guide, Integration Guide, SDK documentation Release Notes, Technical Specification document, UAT Guide.

 ### Unisys
 ### Senior Technical Writer (April 2017 to May 2020)